-Whether you’re looking for your first guitar, or you’re in a bind and need an electric 6 string on a shoestring budget, you’d be extremely surprised at what it’s possible to pick up for not a lot of money these days.
-Even if your budget is as low as $300, you’re going to be able to find some great options that play well, sound good, and look great, too.
+Whether you’re looking for your first guitar or you’re in a bind and needing an electric 6 string on a shoestring budget, you’ll be extremely surprised by what you can pick up affordably these days.
+Even with a budget is as low as $300, you’ll find some excellent options that play well, sound good, and look great, too.

-To help you find the best electric guitars under $300, we’ve put together this KillerGuitarRigs Review.
-We got hands on with 7 of the best guitars in this price bracket to show you just how much bang you can get for your buck.
+To help you find the Best Electric Guitars under $300, we’ve put together this KillerGuitarRigs Review.
+We got our hands on 7 of the best guitars in this price bracket to show you just how much bang you can get for your buck.

-When reviewing these guitars, we looked at everything from style and looks, to tone and build quality.
-If you’re trying to find a great guitar for less than $300, you’re definitely going to want to keep on reading.
+When reviewing these guitars, we looked at everything from style and looks to tone and build quality.
+If you’re trying to find a great guitar for under $300, you’re definitely going to want to keep on reading.

-When it comes to a blend of price and performance, our top pick, the Yamaha PAC112J Pacifica is hard to beat.
-It offers some of the best construction quality in the category, great tones, and costs way less than its spec sheet would make you believe.
+When it comes to a blend of price and performance, it’s hard to beat our Top Pick, the Yamaha PAC112J Pacifica.
+It offers some of the best construction quality in the category, great tones, and costs way less than its spec sheet would lead you to believe.

-If you’re looking for a guitar that costs as little as possible, but still offers decent performance and playability, our best budget pick, the Kramer Focus is exactly what you need.
-It comes in a great range of colors, and despite being the cheapest in the list, is still very well spec’d.
+If you’re looking for a guitar that costs as little as possible, but still offers decent performance and playability, our Best Budget pick is the Kramer Focus.
+It comes in a great range of colors and, despite being the cheapest in the list, is still very well spec’d.

-Players simply looking for the best electric guitar under $300, and who don’t mind getting up towards the top of their budget should consider our Editor’s Choice, the Epiphone Les Paul Studio E1.
-It offers practically everything you’d expect from a LP at a fraction of the cost.
+Players who don’t mind getting up near the top of their $300 budget should consider our Editor’s Choice, the Epiphone Les Paul Studio E1.
+It offers practically everything you’d expect from an LP at a fraction of the cost.

 One of the best budget S Style guitars on the market, period.